Minor in Art History

 The minor in Art History will provide the student with an introduction to the art of the western world.
 In addition to the two introductory courses (FA 101 and FA 102), the student will have a choice of two 200-level courses and at least two 300-level courses for a total of four upper-level classes covering specific art-historical periods.
 In these courses, the student will be exposed to the methods of the discipline and will complete a research paper.
-Students interested in declaring a minor can speak to Professor Pamela Berger.
+Students interested in declaring a minor can contact Professor Pamela Berger.

 Requirement #1 (two courses)

 - FA 101 - Art from Prehistoric Times to the Late Middle Ages

 - FA 102 - Art from the Renaissance to Our Time